 Unless you have recently been involved in burying someone you most likely have no idea how much a funeral actually costs.
 Depending on the choices one makes, a funeral can cost anywhere between $5,000 and $20,000.
-Personally I know that the coffin we purchased to bury my mother was $7,000.
+A friend told me that the coffin they purchased to bury their mother was $7,000.
 And that was just the beginning of a very expensive process.

 We all know that one day we too will need a funeral of some sort.

 Of course some are more elaborate than others.

 Have you put any thought into your funeral, such as whether you will be buried or cremated?
 If you will be buried, which cemetery will you be laid to rest at?
 The cost of all of these choices adds up pretty quickly.